viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 It's easy to follow this execution flow.
 But if it was running in a cluster, with several instances, receiving hundreds of requests for second, it would be very difficult to figure it out which order the last line (Success while publishing) is associated with.

 ### The solution
-First thing is to intercept every request and set a CID (Correlation ID) if it's not provided by the client as an HTTP request heade:
+First thing is to intercept every request and set a CID (Correlation ID) if it's not provided by the client as an HTTP request header:
 ```java
 @Component
 public class RequestLoggingFilter implements Filter {